miker704/Strife/patches2.md

     - Restyled Splash Header Nav Bar.
     - Replaced Class Based component with a functional based component for Splash Header Nav Bar.
     - Replaced Class Based component with a functional based component for Splash Main Container.
+    - Replaced Class Based component with a functional based component for Splash Footer Container.